phetsims/phet-info/doc/fluent-translation-glossary.md

 	- The *A11y View* is a tool that displays all the descriptions that are currently designed to be delivered through the *Interactive Desction feature* - these descriptions can be pulled in from multiple places, including the sim repository, common code repositories, and the babel repository.
 The *A11y View* tool is very useful for first checking to see if parts of the sim have already been translated, and for testing translation coming from fluent files.
 At the time of writing (January 2025), the *A11y View* was limited to displaying the accessible descriptions that are available in the *Interactive Description feature* and only available for PhET Simulations.
 Future effort may expand the use of this tool.

 ## Description Terminology
- - ***Description Design Framework***
- 	- PhET has designed and uses a simple *Description Design Framework* [Smith and Moore, 2020](https://dl.acm.org/doi/abs/10.1145/3313831.3376460) to do description design.
-We even have a coursera course about it, see [Description Design for Interactive Resources](https://www.coursera.org/learn/description-design-for-interactive-learning-resources).
-References to different categories of description can be seen in the comments of Fluent files.
-Familiarity with the different categories may provide some helpful context for translation. *State Descriptions* can be *static* or *dynamic* and are designed to capture the ***current state*** of the interactive when a user is not actively making changes. *Responsive Descriptions* can include both *object* and *context responses* designed to describe ***relevant changes*** as they occur in response to user interaction or ongoing changes to the model.

 - ***Static State Descriptions***
 	- Descriptions that are constant - always accurate and true with regard to the model.
 These descriptions are the easiest to translate, and require no additional knowledge of *Fluent* syntax.
 Common static state descriptions are:
 		- The first part of the screen summary, often refered to as the 'sim overview'.